zhaofenqiang/efficient_densenet_pytorch/README.md

-This is for cataract surgery tool annotation, detail is [here](https://cataracts.grand-challenge.org/results/)
+This is for cataract surgery tool annotation, result is [here](https://cataracts.grand-challenge.org/results/)